 The doctor in the mortuary said that strangulation marks were found around the blood-splashed necks of the two prisoners.
 They were bleeding from the mouth and nostrils.
 They added, ‘an injury mark was found around Sajid’s neck and countless healed wounds inflicted with a blunt weapon were also found all over the body of Javed Iqbal.’

-No one from Javed Iqbal’s family came to collect his body.
-“We have nothing to do with him, he died for us on the day he confessed to killing 100 children,” said his family members.
+None of Javed Iqbal’s family members came forward to claim his body.
+“We have severed all ties with him; for us, he died on the day he confessed to killing 100 children,” his family members expressed.

 Javed Iqbal: The Untold Story of a serial killer